Wednesday, November 30, 2016

 Critical response to John Rentoul's "Chilcot Report: Politicians"

 PREFACE: I responded to The Independent journalist and University of London professor John Rentoul's 28SEP16 article, Chilcot Report: Politicians.
-In addition, my critical responses to later articles by Professor Rentoul are appended here and here.
+In addition, my critical responses to later articles by Professor Rentoul are appended at #06JUL17 and #17JAN24.
 A comment for liberal advocates regarding the Chilcot article follows the e-mails.
 Professor Rentoul's e-mail in the exchange is omitted.

 from: [Eric LC]